fchurca/futils/README.md

 # futils

 The purpose of this repository is to round up scripts and utilities that I have written for my convenience.
+Suggestions, pull requests, and contributions welcome.

+Code by me is BSD-3-clause-licensed according to [LICENSE].
+Contributions will be credited.

 Enjoy at your own risk.
-Suggestions, pull requests, and contributions welcome.